vespa-mrs/vespa/README.md

 1. Pulse      - for RF pulse design
 2. Simulation - allows spectral simulation and prototyping
-3. Priorset   - is an application for creating 'fake' MRS data sets
+3. DataSim    - an application for creating 'fake' MRS data sets
 4. Analysis   - interactive spectral data processing and analysis

 These applications can be run separately, but can also communicate via a shared database of objects/results.
 Integration allows one application to use the output from another as input.
 For example, Simulation can make use of an RF pulse designed in Pulse to create a more realistic MR simulation.